Jonathan Osorio

-Jonathan Osorio (born June 12, 1992) is a Canadian professional soccer player who plays as a midfielder for Major League Soccer club Toronto FC and the Canada national team.
-He holds the Toronto FC club record for most appearances.
-Osorio also made three appearances for Canada in the 2022 FIFA World Cup.
+Jonathan Osorio (born June 12, 1992) is a Canadian professional soccer player who plays as a midfielder for Major League Soccer club Toronto FC, which he captains, and the Canada national team.

+Osorio holds the Toronto FC club record for most appearances.
+He also made three appearances for Canada at the 2022 FIFA World Cup.

 Early life

 Osorio began playing soccer with the Brampton Youth Soccer at age 10.
 When he was 15, he moved to Clarkson Sheridan SC and graduated from St. Edmund Campion Secondary School.
 In 2010, he went to Uruguay to play with Nacional's academy, where he played with his future teammate on the Canada national team Lucas Cavallini.

 Club career

 SC Toronto

 Osorio began his career with SC Toronto in the Canadian Soccer League in 2012, where he had a successful season finishing as the club's second highest goalscorer, and helped Toronto finish third in the overall standings, which secured a postseason berth for the club.
 He featured in the playoff quarterfinal match against the Serbian White Eagles, but were eliminated from playoff contention after losing the match by a score of 1–0.
 For his successful debut season he was awarded the CSL Rookie of the Year.